1. Home

 The event has experienced extraordinary growth since its inception.
 Starting with 4,500 participants in 2012, the event reached a record-breaking 270,000 attendees in April 2024.
 This expansion reflects the broader social transformation in Japan regarding LGBTQ+ awareness and acceptance.

-The movement has attracted diverse supporters including domestic and international companies, government officials, politicians, foreign consulates, media outlets, artists, and civil society organizations.
+The movement has attracted diverse supporters including domestic and international companies, government officials, politicians, foreign consulates, media outlets, artists, and civil society organisations.

 Comprehensive 2025 Program